readium/readium-lcp-server/README.md

 `lcp_update_auth` section: authentication parameters used by the License Status Server for updating a license via the License Server.
 The notification endpoint is configured in the `lcp` section.
 - `username`: mandatory, authentication username
 - `password`: mandatory, authentication password

-`goofy_mode` property: it is really useful to test client apps for their resilience to errors issued by a License server, e.g. a registration error.
-This boolean property (true/false) (false by default) will trigger the License Status Server to a mode where errors occure.
-Currently, only the registration error use case is programmed; other errors will be added later.

 Here is a License Status Server sample config (assuming the License Status Server is active on http://127.0.0.1:8990 and the Frontend Server is active on http://127.0.0.1:8991):